Squiding/Notes/Computational_methods/NP_Problem.md

 ### NP-Hard Problems

-Some problems are **NP-hard**, meaning they are at least as hard as any problem in NP, but they aren’t necessarily in NP themselves (e.g., they might not be decision problems).
+Some problems are **NP-hard**, meaning they are at least as hard as any problem in NP, but they aren't necessarily in NP themselves (e.g., they might not be decision problems).

 ---